-The Matoma was a 500 ton, two masted schooner.
-Owned and operated by M. V. Burns, Philp & Co, Limited.
+MV Matoma was a two masted schooner of 500 tons.
+Owned and operated by Burns, Philp & Co, Limited.
 Prewar, this vessel operated as a cargo ship and trading vessel in the Territory of Papua.

-Rescue of Eaton's B-17 crew to Port Moresby
+Rescue of Eaton B-17 crew to Port Moresby

-On March 25, 1942 Matoma arrived at Oro Bay with Major Fife, Lt.
+On March 25, 1942 arrives Oro Bay with Major Fife, Lt.
 Malory and a Bishop aboard to pick up a load of copra.
-Waiting for the ship were the crew of B-17E 41-2446 Eaton, Harlow, Munroe, Oliver, LeMieuz, Sorensen, Schwartz, Crawford and Hall from B-17E 41-2446 (aka "Swamp Ghost") that force landed February 23, 1942 and were waiting for transport to Port Moresby.
-Taking aboard the nine Americans, they departing at dawn on March 26 proceeding eastward along the north coast New Guinea.
+Waiting for the ship were the nine Americans Eaton, Harlow, Munroe, Oliver, LeMieuz, Sorensen, Schwartz, Crawford and Hall from B-17E 41-2446 (aka "Swamp Ghost") that force landed February 23, 1942 and were waiting for transport to Port Moresby.

-On March 27, departed Abau Island at 10:15am and proceeded along the coast via Isoma.
-On March 28 arrived at Kapa Kapa at 5pm, with passengers Major Fife and Lt.
-Mallory departing for Rigo, and remained there for a day.
-Before departing Rigo on March 30, the vessel took aboard a Japanese 20mm cannon and ammunition recovered from the crash site of G4M1 Betty piloted by Itsuda shot down by RAAF P-40s that same day.
-Finally, on March 30, Matoma departed on the last leg of the journey arriving at sunset at Fairfax Harbor off Port Moresby.
+On March 27, 1942 at 10:15am departs Abau Island and proceeded along the southern coast of New Guinea via Isoma.
+On March 28, 1942 arrived at Kapa Kapa at 5:00pm with passengers Major Fife and Lt.
+Mallory departing for Rigo, and remained there for a day and took aboard a Japanese 20mm cannon and ammunition recovered from the crash site of G4M1 Betty pilot Itsuda shot down by RAAF P-40E Kittyhawks that same day.
+On March 30, 1942 departs Rigo on the last leg of the journey arrives April 1, 1942 at sunset in Fairfax Harbor off Port Moresby.

-In late April, Matoma visited Kerma area to rescue the crew (Hayes, Beck and Siegel) and parts from B-26 Maurader 40-1417 that force landed on April 8, 1942.
-Afterwards, the ship returned to Port Moresby on April 22, 1942.
+In late April 1942, Matoma arrived in the Kerma area to rescue three Americans Hayes, Beck and Siegel and parts from B-26 Maurader 40-1417 that force landed April 8, 1942.
+Afterwards, Matoma returned to Fairfax Harbor off Port Moresby on April 22, 1942.